Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Custom Credentials

 The `@azure/identity` library covers a broad range of Azure Active Directory authentication scenarios.
 However, we understand there are cases in which the credentials provided might not meet the specific needs of your application.
-Some applications might want to avoid taking a dependency on the `@azure/identity` package.
+Some applications might avoid taking a dependency on the `@azure/identity` package.
 In such cases, you may want to write your custom credential.

 In this section, we'll examine some such scenarios.

 ### Authenticating with a pre-fetched access token

-Our package `@azure/core-auth` exports a `TokenCredential` interface used by the `@azure/identity` package to define a standard public API for all of the Identity credentials we offer.
-We understand there are cases in which it will be convenient to create custom credentials.
-One example is when a token is pre-fetched, a custom `TokenCredential` can return that token as an `AccessToken` to the Azure SDK clients.
+The [@azure/core-auth][core_auth] package exports a `TokenCredential` interface.
+The interface is used by the `@azure/identity` package to define a standard public API for all of the Identity credentials we offer.
+There are cases in which it's convenient to create custom credentials.
+For example, when a token is pre-fetched, a custom `TokenCredential` can return that token as an `AccessToken` to the Azure SDK clients.

 In this example, `StaticTokenCredential` implements the `TokenCredential` abstraction.
-It takes a pre-fetched access token in its constructor as an [AccessToken](https://docs.microsoft.com/javascript/api/@azure/core-auth/accesstoken), and returns that from its implementation of `getToken()`.
+It takes a pre-fetched access token in its constructor as an [AccessToken](https://docs.microsoft.com/javascript/api/@azure/core-auth/accesstoken) and returns that from its implementation of `getToken()`.

 > You'll need to install the [@azure/core-auth][core_auth] package for this sample.